ali-ghanbari/prf/README.md

 suspiciousness calculation formulae.
 Please refer to our JavaDoc shipped with the source code for more details.
 It is worth noting that this parameter will make sense only when fault localization is not off.

+Using the parameter `<cgOptions>` the user can choose the call-graph analysis they desire.
+By default, this parameter is set to `OFF` meaning that no call-graph analysis shall take place.
+The parameter can take other values, e.g., `DYNAMIC` (to do dynamic analysis), `CHA` (to do static class hierarchy analysis), `RTA` (tom do static rapid type analysis), or `ZERO_CFA` (to do static 0-CFA analysis).
+Please note that the values `CHA`, `RTA`, and `ZERO_CFA` will make PRF to fork a thread alongside the profiler to do the static analysis.
+In case `DYNAMIC` is used, dynamic call-graph analysis shall be done during profiling.

 Using `<testCoverage>` the user can determine whether any coverage information should be passed to other components.
 If true, and fault localization is off, line-level